splinesreticulating/WellSaid/README.md

 yarn test:coverage
 ```

-**Note**: Since this application only runs on macOS and accesses local system resources, there is no traditional "production deployment" - the built version is simply run locally on your macbook.
+**Note**: Since this application only runs on macOS and accesses local system resources, there is no traditional "production deployment" - the built version is simply run locally on your Mac.
 The `yarn build` and `yarn preview` commands create and run an optimized version that may provide better performance than development mode.

 ## Accessing from Anywhere

-If you'd like to securely access WellSaid remotely, consider using a service like [Tailscale](https://tailscale.com).
-Tailscale sets up a secure private network (a mesh VPN) that connects your devices, making it simple and safe to access your app.
+If you'd like to securely access WellSaid remotely, consider using a service like [Tailscale](https://tailscale.com) to set up a secure private network that connects your devices.

 All that's required in the app is that you set the `ALLOWED_HOST` variable in your `.env` file to the address provided by Tailscale.
 For more details, visit [Tailscale's documentation](https://tailscale.com/kb/).